Framework

 Looking for the calculator with worked examples?
 See RICE score calculator: the formula with 3 worked examples.

 RICE was published by Sean McBride at Intercom in 2016 as the framework Intercom's product team actually used.
 The format caught on because it converts the soft "this feels important" conversation into specific, comparable numbers — without pretending to be more precise than it is.
+(If you're not sure RICE is even the right tool for your decision, start with how to pick a framework in the first place.)

 The four inputs